Red, white, blue, and boozy, these amazing 4th of July cocktails are all you’ll need to get your Independence Day party rockin’.

 Cozy up and watch the fireworks with a blueberry colada or a root beer float.

-Raise the flag, and raise your glass – let’s toast to a festive and fruity 4th!
+Raise the flag, and your glass – let’s toast to a festive & fruity Fourth of July!

 This beautiful cocktail is a showstopper.

-It’s a tall, striped glass layered in the colors of the flag, and you won’t have to do any special tricks to get that layered effect.
+It’s a tall, striped glass layered in the colors of the flag, and you won’t have to do any special tricks to get that layer effect.

 The secret is pouring the liquid with the highest sugar content first (in this case red grenadine).